 Coherence.
-The XUV and VUV-FELs will have a high degree of spatial and temporal coherence, ideal for imaging purposes such as holography.
-An un precedented resolving power (> 106) will be achievable by the use of Fourier transform spectroscopy16, providing resolution at the rotational level in the VUV.
-The use of conventional laser sources in photoionisation spectroscopy has led to the discovery of the influence of the ponderomotive potential of the electron17.
-This intriguing effect, with its relevance to modelling of laboratory plasmas and stellar atmospheres, is an obvious candidate for study by the higher energy, coherent radiation from the XUV-FEL.
+The XUV and VUV FELs will have a high degree of spatial and temporal coherence, ideal for imaging purposes such as holography.
+An unprecedented resolving power $(> 10^6)$ will be achievable by the use of Fourier transform spectroscopy, providing resolution at the rotational level in the VUV.
+The use of conventional laser sources in photo-ionisation spectroscopy has led to the discovery of the influence of the ponderomotive potential of the electron.
+This intriguing effect, with its relevance to modelling of laboratory plasmas and stellar atmospheres, is an obvious candidate for study by the higher energy, coherent radiation from the XUV FEL.

 Industrial Applications of 4GLS technology The industrial potential of FELs has been recognised in Japan and the USA where consortia have been established to exploit and develop the emergent technology.
-The Free Electron Laser Institute (FELI) in Osaka18 promotes research on fundamental technologies in the private sector and is working on projects that include development of TeraHertz band super high speed optically-controlled modulating elements; creation of new materials by selective excitation of molecular vibrations; development of new process/altering technologies by selective molecular excitation.
+The Free Electron Laser Institute (FELI) in Osaka promotes research on fundamental technologies in the private sector and is working on projects that include: development of THz band super high speed optically-controlled modulating elements; creation of new materials by selective excitation of molecular vibrations; development of new process/altering technologies by selective molecular excitation.
 Similarly the Laboratory of Advanced Science and Technology for Industry has been established at the Himeji Institute of Technology to exploit combined FEL/SR technology in a facility (New Subaru) being built on the Spring-8 site.
-In the USA a consortium19 of major US firms (DuPont, 3M, IBM, Xerox, AT&T), universities and the Thomas Jefferson National Accelerator Facility has been formed to use 4GLS technology for industrial processing applications such as surface modification of polymer film, fibre and composite products; micromachining and surface finishing of metals, ceramics, semiconductors and polymers; materials analysis, characterisation and non-destructive testing.
+In the USA, a consortium of major US firms (DuPont, 3M, IBM, Xerox, AT&T), universities and the Thomas Jefferson National Accelerator Facility has been formed to use 4GLS technology for industrial processing applications such as: surface modification of polymer film, fibre and composite products; micromachining and surface finishing of metals, ceramics, semiconductors and polymers; materials analysis, characterisation and non-destructive testing.

-The North West Universities and Daresbury Laboratory already have the expertise to develop the technology required and a similar model will be instigated to nurture industrial involvement in the North West and extending eventually throughout the UK.

-Proven areas of strength with clear industrial potential in the UK include: clusters for catalysis and microelectronics; nanostructures; spin d ependent characterisation techniques; microwave plasma technologies for cutting and processing; telecommunications; information storage.
-The Industrial Free Electron Laser (IFEL) Group at Liverpool University is home to a microwave FEL aimed at industrial applications20.
+The North West universities and DL already have the expertise to develop the technology required and a similar model will be instigated to nurture industrial involvement in the NW, extending eventually throughout the UK.
+Proven areas of strength with clear industrial potential in the UK include: clusters for catalysis and microelectronics; nanostructures; spin dependent characterisation techniques; microwave plasma technologies for cutting and processing; telecommunications; information storage.
+The Industrial applications.
 IFEL is currently addressing problems in the areas of plasma production for metal cutting, welding and cleaning, underwater communications and imaging, water sterilisation and industrial chemistry.
 Collaboration between the 4GLS and IFEL groups will ensure that the technical, design and applications expertise at both centres is exploited with maximum efficiency.